thsnyzkn/weather-application/README.md

 In order to solve the CORS problem during development within the package.json file proxy has been configured as the Weather API's url.

 To deploy and use endpoint without CORS issue, I used cors-anywhere to proxify request, it might have several security implications but since this is sort of a demo application it can be disregarded.

+In order to use the deployed application on Vercel, prior to opening application itself you need to go to https://cors-anywhere.herokuapp.com/corsdemo and click **Request temporary access to the demo server** button, and after that you can go to https://weather-application-blond.vercel.app/.